davebrent/peaks/README.md

   Panoramas (Helen Jenny and Bernhard Jenny and William E Cartwright and Lorenz Hurni)
 * (2010) Terrain Sculptor: Generalizing Terrain Models for Relief Shading (M. Leonowicz, Anna and Jenny, Bernhard and Hurni, Lorenz)
+* (2010) Automated Reduction of Visual Complexity in Small-Scale Relief Shading (M. Leonowicz, Anna and Jenny, Bernhard and Hurni, Lorenz)
 * (2008) Maximum Mipmaps for Fast, Accurate, and Scalable Dynamic Height Field Rendering (Art Tevs and Ivo Ihrke and Hans-Peter Seidel)